 The trustees and board of governors have considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
 However the governors have appointed Steve Hibbin of School Finances to perform peer reviews.

 The reviewer's role includes giving advice on financial matters and performing a range of checks on the trust's financial systems.
-The reviewer reports to the board of governors on the operation of the systems of control and the discharge of the board of governors' financial responsibilities.
+In particular, the checks carried out in the current period included: